StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/merging.md

 ## Component identifier

-If two components in StackState have the same `identifier`, StackState will merge those two components.
+If two components in Rancher Observability have the same `identifier`, Rancher Observability will merge those two components.

 For example, if you select a component and click on the `SHOW ALL PROPERTIES` button on the right panel